adrianeyre/api-sql-container/README.md

 $ cd api-sql-container
 ```
 - Open the file `\ApiSQLContainer\ApiSQLContainer.sln`
-- Run the application `Docker Compose`
+- Run the application in Visual Studio (Docker Compose)
 - Navigate to `https://localhost:32798/api/products`

 ## <a name="commands">CRUD Commands</a>